 And because men’s sexual response is often quite obvious and relatively simple to achieve, then men’s experience of sex tends to be taken as “the standard”, and women are somehow supposed to catch up.
 I’ve written before about why women’s sexual pleasure matters, but in fact, we aren’t really taught that women don’t respond to sex in the same way, and do need more foreplay and do need more TIME.

-Can a husband give his wife more time during intercourse?
+Can a husband make himself last longer to give his wife more time during intercourse?

 Some may not be able to, if they honestly are suffering from premature ejaculation.
 Premature ejaculation occurs when men reach climax with minimal stimulation, long before they wish to.
 Up to 30% of men suffer from this, and for many, two minutes would even be a long time!
 They often climax with any stimulation at all.

 What can you do to deal with premature ejaculation?

 A condom can reduce sensation and allow men to go longer.

 Practice the stop and start technique

 Get used to understanding the body’s cues, when you’re getting ready to climax.
 When climax is near, stop the stimulation, but continue to stimulate her (either orally or manually).
 Then you can resume.
 With practice, many men are able to train their bodies to last longer than before.